m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/primitives/z-position.md

 # Z Axis Position

-Determine how overlapping entities appear.
+Determine how overlapping nodes appear.

-If entities overlap on a scene, the entity that was added latest will appear on top.
-You can change this behavior by setting the `zPosition` property on an entity.
+If nodes overlap on a scene, the node that was added latest will appear on top.
+You can change this behavior by setting the `zPosition` property on a node.
 It is called Z because if X and Y are two-dimensional axes, you can imagine the Z-axis as a third dimension coming out of the screen.
 The `zPosition` property is a number.
-The higher the number, the higher the entity's "layer" will be on the screen among overlapping entities.
+The higher the number, the higher the node's "layer" will be on the screen among overlapping nodes.

-By default, all entities have a `zPosition: 0`, in which case the latest entity added will appear on top.
-But if you set `zPosition: 1` on an entity, it will appear on top of all the other entities with `zPosition: 0`.
+By default, all nodes have a `zPosition: 0`, in which case the latest node added will appear on top.
+But if you set `zPosition: 1` on a node, it will appear on top of all the other nodes with `zPosition: 0`.

 Below, the square is added to the scene after the circle, so the square should appear on top.
 But, we set the `zPosition: 1` on the circle, so it appears on top of the square.